 Below are the steps you need to take and the questions you need to ask to get your product in front of retailers and on their shelves.

-Is your brand is ready for retail?
+Is your brand ready for retail?

-Getting your products into stores is a major step, and you need to make sure your brand is at the right stage for it.
+Getting your homemade products into stores is a major step, and you need to make sure your brand is at the right stage for it.
 Is your business capable of producing enough inventory to support retail shops?
 If you have been selling directly to consumers up to now, retailers will likely place much larger orders than you’re used to.

 Be honest about your bandwidth and limitationsUnderstand how much inventory you’d need to produce to sell to retailers and whether or not you can afford to scale up your output.
 A retail presence is not something you want to rush.